-This page serves as a one-stop information source for FMS topics impacted by the COVID-19.
-The content is intended to be a first stop for information about financial activities, programs and services impacted by the pandemic and it will be updated regularly as more information and guidance becomes available.
-(Updated 10/12/21)
+This page serves as a one-stop information source for FMS topics impacted by COVID-19.
+The content is intended to be a first stop for information about financial activities, programs and services impacted by the pandemic.
+Originally published in March 2020, this page is updated regularly as information and guidance become available.
+(Updated 9/27/22)

 For information about the university's response to the pandemic, please visit the Health Alerts site.

 Accounts Payable Will Call Checks

 The Tresidder will call window has closed for the disbursement of Accounts Payable will call checks.

 Refund and Reimbursement Checks